 Anxiety disorders, though painful, can be treated very effectively.
 Many therapists use cognitive-behavioral therapy (CBT), medication, or a combination of the two in treatment.
 With treatment, it is often possible to master fear and live free of excessive anxiety.

-We offer services for treatment of anxiety in both the U-M Psychological Clinic as well as the University Center for the Child and the Family (UCCF).
+We offer services for treatment of anxiety in both the University Psychological Clinic as well as the University Center for the Child and Family (UCCF).
 We encourage you to use these services so that you can start your way toward a happier life.

 Unfortunately, anxiety sufferers usually resort to coping by avoiding situations that trigger their anxiety.
 For some, this may include avoiding social situations or leaving home.
 This kind of avoidance can interfere with important relationships, leisure activities, and job or school functioning.
 This behavior can also lead to depression and substance misuse.
 Therefore your best option is to get the help you need.